OS-Copilot/OS-Copilot/README.md

 ## 🔎 Citation

 ```
-@misc{
+@misc{wu2024oscopilot,
+      title={OS-Copilot: Towards Generalist Computer Agents with Self-Improvement},
+      author={Zhiyong Wu and Chengcheng Han and Zichen Ding and Zhenmin Weng and Zhoumianze Liu and Shunyu Yao and Tao Yu and Lingpeng Kong},
+      year={2024},
+      eprint={2402.07456},
+      archivePrefix={arXiv},
+      primaryClass={cs.AI}
 }
 ```

 ## 📬 Contact

-If you have any inquiries, suggestions, or wish to contact us for any reason, we warmly invite you to email us at .
+If you have any inquiries, suggestions, or wish to contact us for any reason, we warmly invite you to email us at wuzhiyong@pjlab.org.cn.